marius-test/postman_api_testing/README.md

 - Token and IDs are managed via Postman environment/globals
 - Collection was manually imported for versioning purposes

-> All tests are written in Postman’s built-in JavaScript test editor.
+> All tests are written using JavaScript in Postman's built-in test editor and executed within the Postman application.